Official IOCCC rules

 FAQ on “how to enter the IOCCC”

-as that FAQ has import details on
+as that FAQ has important details on

 how to register